 (See our guide to the best workout shoes for detailed help finding your perfect pair.)

-Sports bras come in three types: low impact, medium impact, and high impact.
-Know what category you need!
-If you’re an A or B cup, you can also typically get away with medium impact sports bras for high impact activities.
+Sports bras come in three types: low-impact, medium-impact, and high-impact.
+Think about what category you’ll need!
+If you’re an A or B cup, you can also typically get away with medium-impact sports bras for high-impact activities.

 Moisture wicking is key to avoid looking like you jumped in a pool.
-Definitely invest in some workout tops that are comfortable and cute; you can wear them to class which will motivate you to run straight to the gym afterwards!
+Definitely invest in some workout tops that are comfortable and cute; you can wear them to class, which will motivate you to run straight to the gym afterward!

 3-4 Workout bottoms